Work and Travel Australia: The Ultimate Guide to getting a Working Holiday Visa

 I’ve been on a similar work and travel USA program and hoping to do another to Canada.
 I know that these opportunities shouldn’t be passed up on.
 I truly believe everyone should spend time living overseas at least once in their lives.
 It’s a great way to immerse yourself in another culture and makes friends of a lifetime.

-I’ve asked Lucy from Of Wandering Far to give you the complete rundown on how to travel and work in Australia.
+I’ve asked Lucy from Earth Sun Wild Air to give you the complete rundown on how to travel and work in Australia.
 She’s also sharing the best tips and tricks to living your best life and make the most of every moment while there.
 If you’re confused about farm work, getting a second-year visa or fun things like taxes and bank accounts, that here too.
 Over to Lucy…

 From October 2018 to October 2019 I travelled, lived and worked in Australia.
 I’d wanted to travel far away from home – alone – for such a long time.
 After a lot of consideration, I knew an Australian working holiday visa would be an amazing opportunity for me.
 I’ve been home in the UK now for a few months and am continuing to share my experience on my blog, Of Wandering Far.
 I hope to give even a tiny bit of inspiration to others thinking of pursuing a similar passion.